 The beer had a cult status in America from the 1880s until the 1980s and can still be found (numerous brands), for example at the national retailer Total Wine.

-There are two ways I can do what follows, one long, one short, and I elect the latter.
-I reproduce below notable passages on beer in Leonard Jan Mitchell’s Luchow’s German Cookbook, published in 1952.
-They have historical importance and have not received attention from other beer historians, to my knowledge.
+There are notable passages on beer in Leonard Jan Mitchell’s Luchow’s German Cookbook, published in 1952.
+These have historical importance and have not previously received attention by beer historians, to my knowledge.

 The book is sub-titled: The Story and Favorite Dishes of America’s Most Famous German Restaurant.

 The sources are digitized Luchow menus, Mitchell’s book, books on the history of New York cuisine, books by H.L.
-Mencken on literary personages and beer (sample: Luchow’s is a “citadel of pilsner”).
-Also, websites, blogs, newspaper and magazine articles, and yet more.
+Mencken on literary personages and beer (sample statement: Luchow’s is a “citadel of pilsner”).
+Also reviewed were various websites, blogs, and newspaper and magazine articles.

 Luchow’s was started in 1882 by a German only lately arrived from Hanover, August Luchöw.
 (Henceforth I’ll omit the umlaut, which has a mini-history of its own in relation to Luchow signage and advertising).